MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 There are three ways to start using Git with Visual Studio to be more productive:

-- [Create a new Git repository](#create-a-new-git-repository).
+- [Create a new Git repository](git-create-repository.md).
 If you already have code that's not associated with Git, you can start by creating a new Git repository.
-- [Clone an existing Git repository](#clone-an-existing-git-repository).
+- [Clone an existing Git repository](git-clone-repository.md).
 If the code that you'd like to work on isn't on your machine, you can clone any existing remote repositories.
-- [Open an existing Git repository](#open-an-existing-local-repository).
+- [Open an existing repository](git-clone-repository.md#open-an-existing-local-repository).
 If your code is already on your machine, you can open it by using **File** > **Open** > **Project/Solution** (or **Folder**) and Visual Studio automatically detects if it has an initialized Git repository.

 > [!NOTE]
 > Visual Studio includes a fully integrated GitHub account experience.
 Not only can you add both GitHub and GitHub Enterprise accounts to your keychain, but you can also leverage them just as you do with Microsoft accounts.
 For more information, see the [Work with GitHub accounts in Visual Studio](../ide/work-with-github-accounts.md) page.